tattersoftware/codeigniter4-forms/README.md

 By default your resource controller routes will all be prefixed "api/", but you can change this in your config file.

+### JavaScript

+**Forms** includes a light set of JavaScript commands for passing data between your views and controllers and auto-handling AJAX requests.
+If you want a more complete set of functions, or fully automated object handler you will want to include your own third-party tools and implement them in your view files.

 ## Appendix